mbasagoitia/musician-website/public/content/pages/teaching/teaching.md

   silent."       -Victor Hugo</p>

-  "Music is... a higher revelation than all wisdom and philosophy."   -Ludwig van Beethoven</p>
+  "Music is a higher revelation than all wisdom and philosophy."   -Ludwig van Beethoven</p>

   "Where words leave off, music begins."     -Heinrich Heine</p>